triton-inference-server/server/docs/model_repository.md

 ```

 When using Azure Storage, you must set the `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY`
-environment variables with the values corresponding to your Azure Storage repository path.
+environment variables to an account that has access to the Azure Storage repository.

 If you don't know your `AZURE_STORAGE_KEY` and have your Azure CLI correctly configured,
-here's an example of how to find one related to your `AZURE_STORAGE_ACCOUNT`:
+here's an example of how to find a key corresponding to your `AZURE_STORAGE_ACCOUNT`:

 ```bash
 $ export AZURE_STORAGE_ACCOUNT="account_name"